JakimPL/SampleToNES/README.md

 ### Libraries

-To optimize sample reconstruction, all single oscillator instruction are prerendered as samples within spectral information.
+To optimize sample reconstruction, all single-oscillator instructions are prerendered as samples with spectral information.

 The library depends on the following configuration properties:
 * `change_rate` (frequency, usually NTSC or PAL)